geraintpalmer/SAS-R/LabSheets/Week_09.md

         random_matrix(ZZ, 5) # Gives a random square matrix of size 5 in $\mathbb{Z}$
         random_matrix(QQ, 5) # Gives a random square matrix of size 5 in $\mathbb{Z}$

-    Using this attempt to conjecture a connection between the determinant of a matrix and it's inverse.
+    Using this attempt to conjecture a connection between the determinant of a matrix and it's inverse (and the determinant of it's inverse).

-8. **TICKABLE** The file [W09-D01.txt](./Data/W09-D01.txt) contains 4 columns of data:
+8. **TICKABLE** The file [W09_D01.txt](./Data/W09_D01.txt) contains 4 columns of data:

         a, b, c, d, f, g